 The MMus Music will introduce you to the fundamental principles of either research in popular music or composition for film, TV and media.
-It provides unique and creative approaches to musicology and composition, valuing intellectual curiosity and musical diversity.
+It provides unique and creative approaches to musicology and composition, valuing intellectual curiosity, musical diversity and creativity.

-- The course offers the option to specialise in either: MMus Music (Popular Musicology) or MMus Music (Composition for Film, TV and Media)
+- Pathway options of MMus Music (Popular Musicology) or MMus Music (Composition for Film, TV and Media)

 - You will gain the key skills and expertise to enable you to make an effective contribution to the creative industries